ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/nme-vo5-awards-bastilles-dj-set.markdown

   \ 9th February to confirm attendance. </p>"
 entry-title: "Win 2 tickets to Bastille's DJ Set at the VO5 NME Awards Road Trip with\
   \ Propaganda"
-entry-content: "<p>Listen up Bastille fand..
+entry-content: "<p>Listen up Bastille fans..
 Win one of 14 pairs of tickets to Woody's\
   \ DJ Set on Saturday 10th February, as part of our epic NME Awards Road Trip with\
   \ Propaganda.<p> Enter the draw by completing the form below before 11.59pm on 08/02/2018.\
   \ </p>"